Annual Rx checkup

 How do I find out if my Doctor takes my plan?

-Easy!
-Give us a call and we will look up if your doctor takes Medicare Assignment.
-Then we can guide you to a plan that not only accepts your Doctor, but also provides you with the flexibility to see that Doctor when you need them most.
+If you’re looking to change plans, we can guide you to a plan that not only accepts your Doctor, but also provides you with the flexibility to see that Doctor when you need them most and keeps your costs low.
+In fact, some of our plans lower your office visit costs to $0!

 Am I covered outside of the US?
 Am I covered when I travel to visit family out of state?